Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Processes relevant for outflows and jets

 \subsection{Particle acceleration and jet launching near SMBH}

 Observations reveal that collimated outflows of matter are a generic phenomenon connected with certain types of astronomical objects.
 These jets exist on very different length scales and they are associated with sources ranging from stars to galactic nuclei -- over nine orders of magnitude in the mass of the central source \citep[see][for authoritative reviews]{1984RvMP...56..255B,2018arXiv181206025B}.
-The nature of jets and the associated mechanism of acceleration are diverse but they also exhibit common properties; unifying schemes have been thus proposed, initially motivated on the observational grounds.
+The nature of jets and the associated mechanism of jet formation, acceleration and disruption are very diverse, but they also exhibit common properties \citep{2015ASSL..414.....C}.
+Unifying schemes have thus been proposed, initially motivated by observations.
 It has been speculated about analogies between electromagnetic processes that accelerate particles near pulsars \citep{1984ApJ...282..154B} versus processes in magnetospheres of supermassive black holes \citep{1977MNRAS.179..433B,1992ApJ...386..455H}.
-It is tempting to ascribe (part of) the differences, at least in case of AGN jets, to unequal orientation of these objects with respect to the observer.
-The interest in this subject has been amplified by the discovery of relativistic motion microquasars in our Galaxy \citep{1994Natur.371...46M,1995Natur.375..464H,1995Natur.374..141T} which have their well known counterpart in extragalactic superluminal jets \citep{1990psrj.book.....Z}.
+It is tempting to ascribe (part of) the differences, at least in case of AGN jets, to an unequal orientation of these objects with respect to the observer.
+The interest in this subject has been amplified by the discovery of relativistic motion in microquasars in our Galaxy \citep{1994Natur.371...46M,1995Natur.375..464H,1995Natur.374..141T} which have their well-known counterpart in extragalactic superluminal jets \citep{1990psrj.book.....Z}.
 Excellent original articles reviewing the developments of our knowledge about jets are available, both for relevant stellar-scale objects in the Galaxy \citep{1991bja..book..484P,1994SSRv...76..368G} and for extragalactic jets \citep{1984RvMP...56..255B,1995PASP..107..803U}.